TrippleA-Ashaba/weather_app_django/README.md

 $ python manage.py runserver
 ```

-Or copy the weather app contents and use in another project.
+Or copy the weather app contents and register it to use in another project.

-Then register the app in _django_project/settings.py_ installed apps
+_django_project/settings.py_

 ```diff
 INSTALLED_APPS = {